Your symptoms are real-get menopause care

 There may be a connection between menopause and depression.
 Hormone shifts, including decreasing estrogen levels and a drop in progesterone, can also lead to a bout of depression during menopause.

-There are a few different ways of dealing with anxiety brought on by the menopause transition.
+There are a few different ways to deal with anxiety brought on by the menopause transition.
 A great first step is to talk with a medical professional — like your healthcare provider — about your symptoms and how to treat them.

-Options like psychotherapy, lifestyle changes, medication or a combination of all three are typical anxiety treatments during the menopausal stage.
+Options like psychotherapy, lifestyle changes, medication, or a combination of all three are typical anxiety treatments in menopause.

 Therapy